RobertTalbert/discretecs/MTH225-Fall2023/assignments/aep/AEP1-mth225-f23.md

-# AEP 1: Encrypting messages with binary
+# AEP 1: Encrypting and decrypting messages with binary

 ## Overview